Luv Ya Bunches: Plot summary

 The main characters - Yasaman (meaning "jasmine" in Turkish), Violet, Katie-Rose, and Camilla - are each named after flowers, and all are entering fifth grade.

-Katie-Rose is the youngest of three siblings and one of the most unpopular girls in her grade.
-Her only friend is her neighbor Max, but she yearns to befriend popular girl Camilla “Milla” Swanson, whom she knows from Pioneer Camp.
+Katie-Rose is a Chinese-American girl who is the youngest of three siblings and one of the most unpopular girls in her grade.
+Her only friend is her neighbor Max, but she yearns for female friends and resolves to grow closer to popular girl Camilla “Milla” Swanson, whom she knows from Pioneer Camp.
 Although Milla reciprocates the interest, she is ordered by her friend Modessa not to hang out with Katie-Rose.

 Milla is an only child with lesbian moms, Abigail and Joyce.
 Her best friends are the cruel and popular Modessa and Quin, who often pressure Milla into joining them in bullying others, though Milla does not enjoy doing so.
-A frequent target of Modessa’s bullying is the sweet but clumsy Yasaman, a Muslim girl who is also a computer genius.
-Yasaman’s younger sister Nigar (pronounced Nee-GAR) gets bullied due to her name reading similarly to a racist slur.
+A frequent target of Modessa’s bullying is the sweet but clumsy Muslim computer genius, Yasaman.
+Yasaman’s younger sister Nigar (pronounced nee-GAR) gets bullied due to her name reading similarly to a racist slur.

-Violet is a shy girl who has recently moved from Georgia to California with her father.
-Her mother suffers from bipolar disorder and has been committed to a psychiatric ward, causing Violet to feel lonely and outcast.
-She temporarily joins Modessa's clique and becomes friends with Milla.
+Violet, who also went by "V", is a shy girl who has recently moved from Georgia to California with her father.
+Her mother suffers from bipolar disorder and has been committed to a psychiatric ward, causing Violet to feel lonely and like an outcast.
+After winning over Modessa, by following orders such as reporting back to Modessa the color of the underwear worn by a teacher named Ms. Perez as red thong underwear, she temporarily joins Modessa's clique and becomes friends with Milla.

-Katie-Rose befriends Yasaman, and the latter introduces her to a social media website she has created, temporarily entitled BlahBlahSomethingSomething.com.
+Yasaman befriends Katie-Rose and introduces her to a social media website she has created, temporarily entitled BlahBlahSomethingSomething.com.
 Meanwhile, Milla starts to feel jaded with Modessa’s hostile treatment of her and begins talking to Katie-Rose behind Modessa's back.
 Katie-Rose introduces Milla to the site.

-Milla loses a bobble-head turtle whom she has affectionately named Tally and keeps as a good luck charm, which Violet finds and keeps, unaware of its origins.
-Once she finds out, she plans to return it to Milla without her knowing that Violet had ever had it.
-During class, she hides Tally in Modessa’s seat, assuming the latter will find and return it.
-However, Modessa puts Tally in Katie-Rose's backpack to frame her for stealing it.
-Katie-Rose and Milla have an argument over this, which Violet witnesses, but does not intervene despite knowing the truth.
+Milla loses a bobble-head turtle that she has affectionately named Tally and keeps as a good luck charm.
+Violet finds the turtle and plans to secretly return it to Milla.
+During class, she hides it in Modessa’s seat, assuming the latter will find and return it.
+However, Modessa puts Tally in Katie-Rose's backpack to frame her for stealing it, leading to an argument between Katie-Rose and Milla.
+Despite knowing the truth, Violet does not intervene.

-Eventually, Violet tells Milla the truth, and they decide to stop being friends with Modessa and Quin.
+Eventually, Violet tells Milla what happened, and they decide to stop being friends with Modessa and Quin.
 Together, all four girls seek revenge on the two by putting mud in Modessa’s ice cream and framing Quin for doing so.
 Their plan succeeds and Modessa and Quin end up falling out with each other, as well as in trouble with scolding teachers.
 Milla, Violet, Katie-Rose, and Yasaman find out that they are all named after flowers and dub themselves the "flower friends forever,” abbreviated to FFFs.
 Yasaman renames her website, which all four girls now regularly use to communicate, to “LuvYaBunches.com”.